Table of Contents Show

 - Fix Can’t hear sound from your Mac speakers

 After all, you have updated the macOS to the newest macOS Monterey.
 A lot of new functions are now available to use on Mac, and you will enjoy MacBook UI and supportive features.
 On the other side, you have to deal with few bugs that will act as a roadblock in your journey.
 When my colleague updated the Mac to macOS 12, he was facing sound not working on Mac.
 Then after the trial and error method, we tried to fix the sound not working in Mac and the trick worked.

-So I would like to share some useful tips regarding fix Audio won’t work in macOS Mojave.
+So I would like to share some useful tips regarding fix Audio won’t work on Apple Macbook.

 - Mac volume buttons not working

 - internal speakers not working Mac or no audio sound when you playing online video on browsers like Safari, Google Chrome

 - External speakers not working on Mac or annoying popping noise when playing Noise volume or video.

 Fix Can’t hear sound from your Mac speakers

 - Whatever media player are you using on Mac check the volume controls are not turned down if the volume is low then boost up the volume?
 If your Mac Volume locked on mute then get the solution below.